-The members of the MPA Admissions Committee look at the interest and aptitude of a prospective student as indicated by the applicant's previous academic record, achievement on the Graduate Records Examination (GRE) if required, and past professional achievement and growth.
+The members of the MPA Admissions Committee look at the interest and aptitude of a prospective student as indicated by the applicant's previous academic record, and past professional achievement and growth.
 All applicants must hold a baccalaureate degree from an accredited college or university.

-Students entering the MPA program are expected to have strong computing (word-processing, spreadsheet, presentation software) skills as well as strong library and Internet research skills
+Students entering the MPA program are expected to have strong computing (word-processing, spreadsheet, presentation software) skills as well as strong library and Internet research skills.